-Ecommerce underwent an incredible surge in 2020 as consumers shifted from shopping in-store to online.
-In 2022, online shopping is a lifestyle mainstay: 48% of consumers shop on Amazon at least once per week, and 61% of consumers say they’re influenced by the product with the best ratings and reviews.
+In 2022, online shopping was a lifestyle mainstay: 48% of consumers shop on Amazon at least once per week, and 61% of consumers say they’re influenced by the product with the best ratings and reviews.

 We know reviews are a key influencer in consumer decision-making and how much sellers value them.
-In fact, 57% of sellers say that getting reviews is a challenge on Amazon.
-That’s why we’re providing the latest on how you can earn more for your business in 2022.
+In fact, one of the most common Amazon seller challenges is getting product reviews.
+That’s why we’re providing the latest on how you can earn more for your business in 2023.

 Product reviews can make or break a new Amazon FBA seller.
-According to a 2017 study performed by G2 and Heinz Marketing, 92% of customers are more likely to purchase a product after reading a positive review.
+According to our Consumer Trends Report, the majority of consumers are influenced to purchase a product that has the best reviews and ratings.

-When you launch a product this year, it’s important that you know how to get reviews on Amazon — and how to get them quickly and legally.
+When you launch a product this year, it’s important that you know how to get reviews on Amazon — and how to get them quickly and within Amazon’s TOS.

 In this article, we’ll cover the eight most effective ways to get product reviews on Amazon.
-This list includes Amazon programs and features, as well as seller strategies off-Amazon that third-party sellers can use to seek and gain reviews.
+This includes Amazon programs and features, as well as off-Amazon strategies that third-party sellers can use to seek and gain reviews.

 Important: As of this writing, all of the methods listed below are viable ways to get product reviews and do not violate Amazon’s terms of service.